microsoft/semantic-kernel/docs/decisions/0018-kernel-hooks-phase2.md

 Pro:

-- This will make all SKEventArgs extensible, allowing extra information to be passed to the EventArgs when `specialization` isn't possible.
+- This will make all SKEventArgs extensible, allowing extra information to be passed to the EventArgs when `specialization` is not possible.

 ### Option 1: Kernel awareness of SemanticFunctions